nyggus/easycheck/docs/use_in_testing_doctest.rst

 * :code:`assert_type` (for :code:`check_type`)
 * :code:`assert_paths` (for :code:`check_if_paths_exist`)

-As aliases, they use the same syntax and arguments as their :code:`easycheck` counterparts.
+They use the same syntax and arguments as their :code:`easycheck` counterparts, the only differences is that they work only for :code:`__debug__ = True`, which is always true for tests.
 See:

 .. code-block:: python